Fairfax Criminal Defense Attorney Explains: Disorderly Conduct in Virginia

 Public Intoxication is illegal in Virginia.
 Code Section 18.2-388 states, in pertinent part:

-If any person profanely curses or swears or is intoxicated in public, whether such intoxication results from alcohol, narcotic drug or other intoxicant or drug of whatever nature, he shall be deemed guilty of a Class 4 misdemeanor.
+If any person is intoxicated in public, whether such intoxication results from alcohol, narcotic drug or other intoxicant or drug of whatever nature, he shall be deemed guilty of a Class 4 misdemeanor.

-The First Amendment applies and supersedes any criminal statute.
-It seems unlikely that merely cursing or swearing in public would constitute a violation of this statute unless there was obscenity and incitement at play.
-But, it is illegal to be in public while drunk, or intoxicated.
-And being in public is defined not as being on a public street, for example, but being in a place in public view.
+It is illegal to be in public while drunk, or intoxicated.
+And being in public is defined not only as being on a public street, for example, but being in a place in public view.
 This means that a person who is inebriated on their front porch visibly intoxicated to any passerby is violating Section 18.2-388.